 In this tutorial, we are going to use RapidCompact to optimize a 3D model and export it directly to the usdz format for instant display in any AR or 3D Viewer on iOS or direct usage in ARKit.
-Note that you will be able to convert any currently supported file formats (obj, ply, gltf, glb) to USDZ using RapidCompact.
+Note that you will be able to convert any currently supported file formats to USDZ using RapidCompact.

 If you have a device with iOS 12, such as a recent iPhone or iPad, you should be able to simply view one of the following assets in AR by tapping on one of the following links (Diesel Engine from CadNav, Shoe and Tutanch models courtesy of CultLab3D; This website checks if your browser supports direct viewing with USDZ):

 In the following, we'll see how to create such an embeddable AR experience, using RapidCompact.
-Let's start by downloading the original mesh file and the pre-edited config here.
+Let's start by downloading the original mesh file here.

-As you can see the downloaded file consists of the scanned mesh file as well as the respective textures and a config file.
+As you can see the downloaded file consists of the scanned mesh file as well as the respective textures.
 While having all files in the same directory, just execute the following command with the RapidCompact CLI:

 rpdx -i Tutanch_scan.obj -c -e Tutanch_compact.usdz

-You now should have a compact version of the scan in the USDZ format.
-If there is a need to check the result first, feel free to convert the model to another format first.
-In this case we converted the model into glTF as explained in the previous Tutorial and exported it using the -w command for embedding in a Web page, or - if you prefer a graphical, configurable tool - use the Turner 3D configurator to create your custom 3D web viewer.
+You now should have a compact version of the scan in the USDZ format and in the right scale.
+If there is a need to check the result first, feel free to convert the model to another format first, but keep the scaling differences in mind (see tip box above).
+In this case we converted the model into glb as explained in the previous Tutorial and exported it using the -w command for embedding in a Web page, or - if you prefer a graphical, configurable tool - use the Turner 3D configurator to create your custom 3D web viewer.
 In this case we used the Turner 3D to configurate also the link to the creator of the original 3D scan.
 Your resulting compact model should now look similar to this version:

 USD, short for Universal Scene Description, is a 3D format by Pixar.
 The USDZ file format is a format for displaying and sharing USD 3D content natively in iOS and platforms that use the USD runtime.
 Here is a link refering to the official introduction of the USD format by Pixar.